-- Communicate a basic understanding of American jurisprudence and its application to public health policies and programs. - Describe the processes by which laws and regulations are made and the factors that influence those decisions, (b) analyze a particular state or federal policy making process to identify the determinants of its outcome and (c) demonstrate a theoretical understanding of the forces that have
+- Communicate a basic understanding of American jurisprudence and its application to public health policies and programs. - Describe the processes by which laws and regulations are made and the factors that influence those decisions. - Analyze a particular state or federal policy making process to identify the determinants of it's outcome.

-- shaped and that continue to shape those processes. - Describe basic principles of economics and demonstrate an ability to interpret studies (as opposed to being able to produce such studies), knowing the lexicon of the technologies of economic analysis, and their strengths and weaknesses. - Illustrate different policy analytic and program evaluation techniques, again with an emphasis on interpretation, not production. - Demonstrate an understanding of the institutions of public health and of the health services system in the United States. - Display strong written and oral communication skills, as well as skills in negotiating and in advocacy, an understanding of the importance of community support for public health programs, an ability to communicate effectively with the community, an understanding of the role of the media in public health policy-making, and an ability to communicate effectively with the media. - Identify ethical principles that are involved in public health policy-making and programming. - Identify the skills necessary to administer public health programs, such as community assessment, strategic management, budgeting and organizational control, and leadership. - Demonstrate the ability to evaluate a public policy problem, and to communicate the results effectively in writing and orally. - Put into practice the skills learned in previous course work by engaging in a field experience.
+• Demonstrate a theoretical understanding of the forces that have shaped and continue to shape those processes.

+- Describe basic principles of economics and demonstrate an ability to interpret studies (as opposed to produce studies), knowing the lexicon of the technologies of economic analysis and their strengths and weaknesses. - Illustrate different policy analytic and program evaluation techniques, again with an emphasis on interpretation, not production. - Demonstrate an understanding of the institutions of public health and of the health services system in the United States. - Display strong written and oral communication skills, as well as skills in negotiating and in advocacy, an understanding of the importance of community support for public health programs, an ability to communicate effectively with the community, an understanding of the role of the media in public health policy-making, and an ability to communicate effectively with the media. - Identify ethical principles that are involved in public health policy-making and programming.

+- Identify the skills necessary to administer public health programs, such as community assessment, strategic management, budgeting and organizational control, and leadership. - Demonstrate the ability to evaluate a public policy problem and to communicate the results effectively in writing and orally. - Put into practice the skills learned in previous coursework by engaging in a field experience.